watertap-org/watertap/docs/getting_started.rst

 The following sections provide information on how to setup your Conda environment and install WaterTAP on your macOS, Linux, or Windows computer.

+If you want to use the WaterTAP graphical user interface, you do not need to install the source code.
+See the :ref:`UI Install` page for details.

 Using Conda environments
 ------------------------